 Protein shake (choose a clean protein powder, 1/2 frozen banana, almond or coconut milk)

-1/2 c hummus with 3-5 multi grain crackers
+1/2 c hummus with 3-5 multi grain crackers and bell pepper slices

 1 slice of ezekiel toast and 2 scrambled eggs (use 1 whole egg + 1 egg white)